 I mean, why can't obviously there's information to give out, but they can choose who to give that information to, you know?

-It it's it's not it's not practical in all cases, but I love the idea.
+It's not practical in all cases, but I love the idea.

 I love the idea.

-I don't care whether you're announcing uh let's say we we come up with a uh uh well say we capture bin Laden.
+Let's say we come up with a let's say we capture bin Laden.

 Let the Topeka Eagle have it.

-Let the Topeka Eagle break the story and and just send David Gregory and Bill Plant and those people to the moon with their rage and their anger.
+Let the Topeka Eagle break the story and just send David Gregory and Bill Plant and those people to the moon with their rage and their anger.

-Oh, I would you know if I were president, that's kind of stuff I would do.
+Oh, I would, you know, if I were president, that's kind of stuff I would do.

 I would be toying with these people.

-I would be trying to just if they're mad now, I'd be trying to figure out ways to make them even angrier.
+I would be trying to just, if they're mad now, I'd be trying to figure out ways to make them even angrier.

 Would you trust CBS with something?

-Why why would you why would you want to be knight?
+Why would you want to be nice?

 Why would you want to try to curry favor with these people?

-It's not possible to do uh anyway.
+It's not possible to do anyway.

-Uh but and it doesn't happen often, but occasionally, I don't know how many, maybe twice or three times a year, and maybe it it's more than this.
+Something that you all don't know, by the way, and it doesn't happen often, but occasionally, I don't know how many, maybe twice or three times a year, and maybe it's more than this.

 But the White House does invite local media people in, and they give them briefings.

-Uh I didn't go I wasn't part of the White House contingent.
+I wasn't part of the White House contingent.

-I was I was uh over at uh where was it?
+I was over at, where was it?

 But it was kind of funny to watch.